veerrajukakarla434/vrk-sql-queries/vrk-sql-queries/src/main/java/com/vrk/sql/queries/sql.adavanced.md

 **NonClustered Index:**
 * NonClustered Index does not alter the physical order of the table and maintains logical order of data.
 Each table can have 999 nonclustered indexes.

+### SQL CREATE INDEX Statement
+* The CREATE INDEX statement is used to create indexes in tables.
+* Indexes are used to retrieve data from the database very fast.
+The users cannot see the indexes, they are just used to speed up searches/queries.